-Drugs under Schedule IV are often prescribed to help patients, but they can become addictive and abused.
+Drugs under Schedule IV are often prescribed to help patients, but have a slight risk of dependency.
 This includes:

 Drug crimes involving flunitrazepam are considered a Class C felony punishable by a prison sentence of three to six years and a fine of up to $100,000.
 Other Schedule IV drug offenses are Class D felonies punishable by a prison sentence of two to four years and a fine of up to $50,000.

 Schedule V Drugs